Information regarding the UK Qualification of a Flight Simulation Training Device (FFS and FTD)

 Annex VII: Organisation Requirements for Aircrew (Part ORA)

 The “Competent Authority” is responsible for the qualification and oversight of a FSTD.
-The regulations (Part ORA ORA.GEN.105) define who the “competent authority” is.
+The regulations (Part ORA ORA.GEN.105) define who the “Competent Authority” is.

-EASA is the Competent Authority for all FSTDs located outside EU Member States and FSTDs located in EU Member states (including the UK) where the FSTD Operator’s principal place of business is in a non-EU country.
+EASA is the Competent Authority for all FSTDs located outside EU Member States and FSTDs located in EU Member states (including the UK) where the FSTD Operator’s principle place of business is in a non-EU country.

 Part-ARA (ARA.GEN.105 20) defines the principal place of business as follows:

-'Principal place of business' means the head office or registered office of the organisation within which the principal financial functions and operational control of the activities referred to in this Regulation are exercised’.
+'Principle place of business' means the head office or registered office of the organisation within which the principal financial functions and operational control of the activities referred to in this Regulation are exercised’.

 The current regulatory technical standard used by the CAA for the qualification of all FSTDs is CS-FSTD.
 There are two individual codes of requirements.
 CS-FSTD A is applicable to aeroplane simulations and CS-FSTD H is applicable to helicopter simulations.